 Why would a brand use them?

-As users play with the lenses and then send their photos and videos to friends, a form of “viral marketing” takes over, which ultimately leads to positive brand association and awareness.
+As users play with the lenses and then send their photos and videos to friends, a form of “viral marketing” takes over.
+This ultimately leads to positive brand association and awareness.

-For large brands with vast financial and creative resources, a Snapchat lens campaign is a cutting-edge way to increase brand awareness and promote a particular holiday or product, and a particularly great interactive way to reach the millennial crowd.
+For large brands with vast financial and creative resources, a Snapchat lens campaign is a cutting-edge way to increase brand awareness and promote a particular holiday or product.
+It’s also a particularly great interactive way to reach the millennial crowd.